Jody Moore did a super cute interview with her daughter, Macy, on today’s podcast.

 Well, some time after I put on Liam’s man-deodorant, Jono came to me:

 “Mom, I actually know where your deodorant is.”
-I was trying so hard not to laugh at his confession, wondering what the heck a 9-year old boy would want with his mom’s deodorant.
+I was trying so hard not to laugh at his confession, wondering what a 9-year old boy would want with his mom’s deodorant.

 “Do you, buddy?”